 - 6.6 Many of the residential streets in South Woodham Ferrers take the form of a cul-de-sac and are dominated by the street environment and parking of cars, with housing built close to the pavement edge.
 As a result there is a lack of greenery within many of these streets.
 At the same time, and because of the cul-de-sac and main road network, access to green space for play and recreation is limited.
-This is recognised in the Chelmsford Open Space study24, which notes that although there is good provision of natural green space surrounding the town, the walking catchment of these is limited, and that there is a shortfall of allotments, amenity green space, parks and recreation grounds, children's play space and youth play space in the town. - 6.7 Opportunities for improving access to and provision of green space in the existing built environment is actively encouraged and can bring numerous benefits, helping facilitate healthy and active lifestyles, strengthening community cohesion, and delivering environmental benefits through a net increase in biodiversity and local management of surface water flooding. - Transforming existing residential streets into Play Streets or Homezones is one strategy to help create greener, safer streets for residents while also creating connections with the surrounding natural environment.
+This is recognised in the Chelmsford Open Space study28, which notes that although there is good provision of natural green space surrounding the town, the walking catchment of these is limited, and that there is a shortfall of allotments, amenity green space, parks and recreation grounds, children's play space and youth play space in the town. - 6.7 Opportunities for improving access to and provision of green space in the existing built environment is actively encouraged and can bring numerous benefits, helping facilitate healthy and active lifestyles, strengthening community cohesion, and delivering environmental benefits through a net increase in biodiversity and local management of surface water flooding. - 6.8 Transforming existing residential streets into Play Streets or Homezones is one strategy to help create greener, safer streets for residents while also creating connections with the surrounding natural environment.
 The concept derives from The Netherlands, where such streets are known as 'Woonerfs'.
 These streets typically include shared spaces, greening, traffic calming and low speed limits.
-A central goal of the concept being to remove the traditional segregation of vehicles, bicycles, and pedestrians in public spaces and encourage natural human interaction.
 A central goal of the concept is to remove the traditional segregation of vehicles, bicycles, and pedestrians in public spaces and encourage natural human interaction.